Bryker Woods vs Russell Lee Elementary: Two Central Austin Standouts

 Bryker Woods is walkable, shaded, and charming.
 The homes tend toward 1940s to 1960s construction with character features, though many have been substantially updated.
 Shoal Creek is the natural amenity that ties the neighborhood together, and residents walk to shops and restaurants along West 35th Street.

-Browse all homes zoned to Bryker Woods or homes zoned to Lee.
+Browse all homes zoned to Bryker Woods or homes zoned to Russell Lee.

 Which School Fits You?